paramvir06/Sql-Data-WareHouse-Project/docs/data_catalog.md

-# Data Dcitionry of Gold Layer
+# Data Dictionry of Gold Layer

 ## Overview
 Gold Layer is Business-level data representaion, structured to support analytic and busines reporting use cases. it consiist of **dimension**